- Word count: No minimums but posts typically run between 250-800 words. Please stay under 800 words.

 2. Keep it short.

 These don't need to be long posts!
-Just 500 words (or fewer) is great!
+Just 500 words is great!
 If you're going to offer tips, include a short introductory paragraph at the top of your post explaining why you're offering this advice.
 Are you an expert on the topic?
 Did you struggle to understand the topic and want to share your knowledge?
 For example, if you're sending a recipe, take a few sentences to tell us why you like this dish and when you serve it.

 3. Have you deleted needless words?